Course Title: Industrial Design Prototyping 1

 Course Description

-Design Prototyping: Materials, Processes and Experimentation introduces you to techniques of industrial design prototyping and to engage creatively and safely in the manipulation of materials using manual tools and industrial machines.
-In a workshop context, you will undertake a variety of practical exercises, experiments and projects to understand how to use various materials and processes in the exploration and realisation of design concepts.
-You will learn how industrial fabrication processes take place, how various materials may be processed, and how to plan and manage the often complex process of translating a design idea from a drawing to a functional prototype.
+In this course, you will be introduced to techniques of industrial design prototyping to engage creatively and safely in the manipulation of materials using manual tools and industrial machines.
+In a workshop context, you will undertake a variety of practical exercises, experiments, and projects to understand how to use various materials and processes in the exploration and realisation of design concepts.
+You will learn how industrial fabrication processes take place, how various materials may be processed, and how to plan and manage the process of translating a design idea from a drawing to a prototype.

 Objectives/Learning Outcomes/Capability Development

-In this course, you will develop the following Program Learning Outcomes:
+In this course, you will develop the following BH104P25 Bachelor of Industrial Design (Honours) Program Learning Outcomes:

-• Initiate, plan, manage and execute research and design projects with independence and in an objective and ethical manner.
+PLO6: Initiate, plan, manage, and realise research-led design projects in an independent, relational, reflective, and ethical manner.

 Upon successful completion of this course, you will be able to:

-4) Document projects, prototyping processes, tests and experiments with reflection on the outcomes
+CLO4: Document projects, prototyping processes, tests and experiments with reflection on the outcomes.

 Overview of Learning Activities